Tylersuard/AudioChordMixerFork/README.md

 This model is designed to take in audio files as a sequence of audio samples, rather than a spectrogram image as is customary with audio processing.

-The dataset comes from HuggingFace's speech_commands v0.01 dataset, and has been pared down to only 3 different classes.
+The dataset comes from HuggingFace's speech_commands v0.01 dataset (which is thousands of one-second audio recordings of 30 different speech commands), and has been pared down to only 3 different classes.

 The examples vary in length, but all are around 16,000 samples long.